mcombeau/ft_transcendance/notes.md

 	- all tokens are taken directly from socket
 	- change police chat
 	- game start countdown
-	- you won/ you lost screen
+	- you won/ you lost screen + replay button
 	- limit game history to X games